 AJ.
-I Just jumped right in, although I would not recommend that since it is quite challenging and without any basic knowledge of fitness and exercise would probably be too challenging for most people!
+I just jumped right in, although I would not recommend that since it is quite challenging and without any basic knowledge of fitness and exercise it would probably be too challenging for most people!

 JC.
 How much did the CES cost?